paastech-cloud/docs/Architecture.md

     API->>+Client: OK
 ```

+As described previously, the API manages most of the user interactions and redirects them to the right service.
+The only time the Client interacts directly with other applications, is to push their project to the server.

 ### Database architecture

 **_TODO: [CLIENT] describe the database architecture, as referenced in the MCD in the README_**